Please note: At your instructor's discretion,

 In class, you will

-be introduced to logistic regression, which is the
+be introduced to logistic regression, which

-is binary (i.e., when working with a dummy variable
+variable is binary (i.e., when working with

-as the dependent variable.
+a dummy variable as the dependent variable).

 -